Select Page

 Coming this year!
 IARS Global Scholars Award

 New funding opportunity coming soon from IARS – The Global Scholars Award (GSA)!
 GSA is a two-year, up to $20,000 award to support a global mentored research initiative with the goal of providing meaningful, sustainable research initiatives for the awardee and their institution.
-The focus of the initiative is to support a well-defined project in perioperative anesthesiology, such as an observational study, in low- and lower middle-income countries (LMICs I & II) while promoting research training and mentoring for the candidate.
+The focus of the initiative is to support a well-defined project in perioperative anesthesiology, such as an observational study, in low- and lower middle-income countries (LMICs I & II) while promoting research training and empowering emerging researchers to unlock their scientific potential!

 • GSA is designed to foster innovation, creativity, and capacity building for an early career/young investigator interested in a career in academic research.